srobotta/moodle-net-prototype/docker_setup.md

-To access the Agango DB browser backend, create an ssh tunnel from your machine to the MoodleNet server like `ssh -NL 8529:localhost:8529 user@moodlenet.server` and then navigate in your local machine to http://localhost:8529/
+To access the Agango DB browser backend, create an ssh tunnel from your machine to the MoodleNet server like `ssh -NL 8529:localhost:8529 user@moodlenet.server` and then in the browser of your local machine navigate to http://localhost:8529/

 ### Adapt changes to Nginx